YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 <img src="https://github.com/UptickNetwork/Uptick-KB/blob/main/image/UptickChain.png" style="width: 90%;">

 Uptick Chain is an NFT ecosystem application chain built on the Cosmos-SDK that provides comprehensive underlying support for a range of different NFT application scenarios, including cross-chain NFT asset support.
-It integrates the IBC cross-chain features of the Cosmos ecosystem and is fully compatible with the mainstream EVM system, allowing Uptick Chain to offer extensive additional underlying support for NFT applications.
+It integrates the IBC cross-chain features of the Cosmos Ecosystem and is fully compatible with the mainstream EVM system, allowing Uptick Chain to offer extensive additional underlying support for NFT applications.

 ### **3.1.
 Built on Cosmos-SDK**

 <img src="https://github.com/UptickNetwork/Uptick-KB/blob/main/image/BuiltonCosmos-SDK.png" style="width: 80%;">

-In the Cosmos ecosystem, developers can use the Cosmos-SDK to build custom blockchain applications, achieving highly customizable, modular, secure, and high-performance decentralized applications.
+In the Cosmos Ecosystem, developers can use the Cosmos-SDK to build custom blockchain applications, achieving highly customizable, modular, secure, and high-performance decentralized applications.

 ### Cosmos Ecosystem Features：